 When you consolidate your loans, you are simply combining multiple loans into one loan to make it easier for you to handle the monthly payments.
-The interest rate of your consolidated loan will be the weighted interest of your individual loans, which means you won’t pay more in accrued interest.
+The interest rate of your consolidated loan will be the weighted interest of your individual loans.
+That means you won’t pay more in accrued interest.
 In other words, your new interest rate is the average of your previous interest rates.
 The only requirement is having more than one loan.

 When you refinance, you are essentially giving up your old loan and replacing it with a new loan with a completely different rate of interest.
 This new interest rate could be higher or lower than your existing student loans.
 Having a strong credit score, being employed, earning a high income, having limited or no debt, and a relatively low debt-to-income ratio can make you eligible for a lower rate of interest on your refinanced loan.
 However, refinancing means giving up any benefits that your loans had.

-Should You Consolidate or Refinance?
+Should You Refinance?

 Ideally, you should wait until you have a good credit score, but not so long that you’re nearing the end of your loan’s lifespan.
 If you’re struggling to make or keep track of payments, want to shorten the life of your loan, or change your loan terms, then this may be right for you.